programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 ### Using a Template

 To write the most basic manifest from scratch in IIIF version 3, the following components are required:

 * `@context`: the URL for the presentation API version you're using.
-For IIIF v3, it would be "http://iiif.io/api/presentation/3/context.json".
+For IIIF v3, it would be 'http://iiif.io/api/presentation/3/context.json'.
 * `id` for every object: the unique URL to the canvas, item, annotation page, annotation, etc.
 * `type` for every object: the type of resource that the object contains, like a canvas, item, annotation page, etc.
-* `label`: a unique label for each object, such as "canvas 1," "rights," "a picture of my mom," etc.
+* `label`: a unique label for each object, such as 'canvas 1', 'rights', 'a picture of my mom', etc.

 You will also need to include at least one canvas and one item each with the AnnotationPage and Annotation type.